Q: Who uses Dakin's Solution®?

 Q: How can I contact you or purchase your product?
 We would love to hear from you.
 We have multiple points of contact listed here.

 Q: Where can I find the Safety Data Sheet for Dakin's Products?
-Here is the SDS link.
+The SDS can be found here as well as on the sidebar to the right.
 All other technical documents are on the right of this page.
 If you're having trouble finding what you need please don't hesitate to contact us!

 Q: Can my pharmacist compound or dilute Dakin's Solution®?